liguowang/cobind/docs/introduction.rst

 widely used, such a straightforward approach has several serious drawbacks.
 Without loss of generality, let us assume we identified
 1000 TFBSs for protein A and 10,000 TFBSs for protein B, and we found 500 sites were overlapped with at least one nucleotide.

-- Problem 1: We have to *arbitrarily* define a threshold before doing the overlapping.
+- Problem 1: Arbitrary.
+We have to *arbitrarily* define a threshold before doing the overlapping.
 One nucleotide overlap?
 Ten nucleotide overlap? or 10% overlap?
 Is this criterion reciprocal?
 A reciprocal cutoff is also problematic when one genomic interval is significantly larger than another.
-- Problem 2: 50% (500/1000) of A's binding sites were overlapped with B, while only 5% (500/10000) of B's binding sites were overlapped with A.
+- Problem 2: Non-symmetric.
+50% (500/1000) of A's binding sites were overlapped with B, while only 5% (500/10000) of B's binding sites were overlapped with A.
   Which *percentage of overlap* to report?
-- Problem 3: Suppose we did another analysis and found only 20% of A's binding sites were overlapped with **protein C**.
+- Problem 3: Incomparable.
+Suppose we did another analysis and found only 20% of A's binding sites were overlapped with **protein C**.
 Can we reach the conclusion that A's binding sites overlap better with B than C?
 The answer is "no" because B and C might have different number of TFBS.
 The answer is still "no" even
   B and C have the same number of TFBS, because the length of TFBS might be significantly different between B and C.